-Field programmable analog arrays (FPAAs) permit the programming of analog VLSI systems analogously to the use of field programmable gate arrays (FPGAs) for digital systems (Basu et al. 2010).
-An FPAA comprises a number of identical computational analog blocks (CABs), each of which contains a small number of analog computing elements.
+Field Programmable Analog Arrays (FPAAs) permit the programming of analog VLSI systems comparable to Field Programmable Gate Arrays (FP-GAs) for digital systems.
+An FPAA comprises a number of identical Computational Analog Blocks (CABs), each of which contains a small number of analog computing elements.
 Programmable switching matrices control the interconnections among the elements of a CAB and the interconnections between the CABs.
-Contemporary FPAAs make use of floating-gate transistors, in which the gate has no DC connection to other circuit elements and thus is able to hold a charge indefinitely.
-Therefore, the floating gate can be used to store a continuous value that governs the impedance of the transistor by several orders of magnitude.
+Contemporary FPAAs make use of floating-gate transistors, in which the gate has no DC connection to other circuit elements and thus is able to hold a charge indefinitely cite.
+Therefore the floating gate can be used to store a continuous value that governs the impedance of the transistor by several orders of magnitude.
 The gate charge can be changed by processes such as electron tunneling, which increases the charge, and hot-electron injection, which decreases it.
 Digital decoders allow individual floating-gate transistors in the switching matrices to be addressed and programmed.
-At the extremes of zero and infinite impedance, the transistors operate as perfect switches, connecting or disconnecting circuit elements.

-Programming the connections to these extreme values is time consuming, however, and so in practice some trade-off is made between programming time and switch impedance.
-Each CAB contains several operational transconductance amplifiers (OTAs), which are op amps whose gain is controlled by a bias current.
+At the extremes of zero and infinite impedance the transistors operate as perfect switches, connecting or disconnecting circuit elements.
+Programming the connections to these extreme values is time consuming, however, and so in practice some tradeoff is made between programming time and switch impedance.
+Each CAB contains several Operational Transconductance Amplifiers (OTAs), which are op-amps whose gain is controlled by a bias current.
 They are the principal analog computing elements, since they can be used for operations such as integration, differentiation, and gain amplification.
-Other computing elements may include tunable bandpass filters, which can be used for Fourier signal processing, and small matrix-vector multipliers, which can be used to implement linear operators.
-Current FPAAs can compute with a resolution of ten bits (precision of 10^{-3}).
+Other computing elements may include tunable band-pass filters, which can be used for Fourier signal processing, and small matrix-vector multipliers, which can be used to implement linear operators.
+Current FPAAs can compute with a resolution of 10 bits (precision of 10^{-3}).